-The Langmuir probe is a diagnostic tool used to measure key plasma parameters, such as electron density, electron temperature, and plasma potential, in various plasma systems, including tokamak fusion reactors.
+The Langmuir probe is a fundamental diagnostic tool used to measure critical plasma parameters, such as electron density, electron temperature, and plasma potential.
+These measurements are essential in applications ranging from industrial vacuum plasma treatment to tokamak fusion research.

 -